k8ssandra/k8ssandra/docs/content/en/blog/articles/why-k8ssandra/index.md

 ## Join the Community!

-The potential for Cassandra on Kubernetes is massive, and are lots of areas to explore for people of all experience levels and backgrounds:
+The potential for Cassandra on Kubernetes is massive, and there are lots of areas to explore for people of all experience levels and backgrounds:

 * If you’re new to the project, make sure to check out the [Quick Start](/docs/getting-started/) guides and follow up with some of the [guided tutorials](/docs/topics/).
 * Ready to dig into the source?
 Check out the [GitHub project](https://github.com/k8ssandra/k8ssandra) and [contribution guidelines](/docs/contribution-guidelines/).